-COMP 410 Summer 2024 Midterm Practice Exam #1 (Solutions)
+COMP 410 Summer 2025 Midterm Practice Exam #1 (Solutions)

 This is representative of the kinds of topics and kind of questions you may be asked on the midterm.
-This practice exam, along with assignments 1-3 and the 6in-class handouts, are intended to be comprehensive of everything on the exam.
+This practice exam, along with assignments 1-3 and the first 5 in-class worksheets (everything through Recursive Procedures), are intended to be comprehensive of everything on the exam.
 That is, I will not ask anything that's not somehow covered by those sources.
-(I will announce the exact cutoff for the handouts on Wednesday.)

-You are permitted to bring two 8.5 x 11 sheets of paper into the exam with you, as long as they have handwritten notes on them.
+You are permitted to bring two 8.5 x 11 sheets of paper into the exam with you, and these may have anything on them, either printed or handwritten.
 Both sides of both sheets can be used.
-To be clear, these must be entirely handwritten.